LorenzoPratesi/ParallelComputing-kmeans-hadoop/README.md

 ```
 hadoop jar KMeansHadoop.jar PointsKMeans -i INPUT_PATH -o OUTPUT_PATH -d 7 -k 6 -e 1e-8
 ```
+Run kmeans on all the data file in INPUT_PATH and place the results in OUTPUT_PATH.

+The algorithm return the final centroids point based on:
+- the dimension of each point that is 7
+- the number of cluser that is 6
+- the tollerance for stopping the iterations

 #### Options description

 ```